ccztux/modpd/README.md

 ```

-## Installation on the Nagios® site with passive checks
+## Installation on the monitoring engine site accepting the passive checks
 ### Installation of the server software (of your choice)
 #### NRDP